erumd/Workout-Tracker/README.md

 2. In terminal run "npm install"
 3. In terminal "run npm seed"
 4. In terminal command line run "npm start"

+## Features

+User can add Exercises.
+User can go back and continue previous exercise.
+Stats page that shows total minutes of work and weights lifted for 7 days.

+## Contributing

+If you would like to make this Workout App better then please fork this repo.
+Make changes and push changes for me to approve.

 ## Questions